Only students who have been formally accepted into the Social Work program may enroll in Social Work courses at the 3000-level and beyond.

 Students accepted into the professional program (Year III) must register at King's University College.

 Admission to the Social Work program (third year) is by formal application by February 1 of the calendar year in which admission is sought.
-Enrollment in the Social Work program is limited.
+Enrolment in the Social Work program is limited.

 The admission of each candidate is determined by the Director on the recommendation of the School's Admissions Committee.
 In the admissions process, candidates are chosen according to academic and non-academic requirements.